Ezy Ryder: Easy Rider

 The film Easy Rider with and by Peter Fonda and Dennis Hooper was shot in the first half of 1968.
 While the crew was filming on the road for weeks, their dailies were already combined with various rock songs of the era.
 Final editing took its time, though, also for legal reasons.
 The Jimi Hendrix Experience were asked to contribute their 1967 song "If 6 Was 9" to the film's soundtrack, and they were shown the movie beforehand.
-Easy Rider debuted in May 1969 at the French Cannes Festival, was in US cinemas in mid-July, and became a popular counter-culture film, also due to its soundtrack album, Easy Rider (soundtrack), that is not identical to the music within the movie.
-Thus, biographers indicate the lyrics to the song may have been inspired by the movie.;
+Easy Rider debuted in May 1969 at the French Cannes Festival, was in US cinemas in mid-July, and became a popular counter-culture film, also due to its soundtrack album of the same name, that is not identical to the music within the movie.
+Thus, biographers indicate the lyrics to the song may have been inspired by the movie.

 The three members of The Jimi Hendrix Experience also posed on Easy Rider-like chopper motorcycles, a shot of Jimi was later used as the cover of South Saturn Delta.